ryexley/ryexley.github.io/README.md

   * JS: `assets/js/main.js` - the lone JS module that drives the rendered resume HTML in the browser
 * Any change to any template or either of the content files will trigger a re-generation of `index.html` in the root, which is the rendered, resume output HTML
 * Any changes to `index.html`, `assets/**/*.css` or `assets/**/*.js` will trigger a refresh of the browser via BrowserSync.

+____

+### TODO

+* Finish print styling elements
+* Integrate Markdown processing into rendering of plain text elements for enhanced capabilities
+* Generate a PDF version based on the generated HTML